Measurement of the $Z$ boson production cross-section in proton-lead collisions at $\sqrt{s_\mathrm{NN}}=8.16\,\mathrm{TeV}$: Systematic uncertainties

 \section{Systematic uncertainties}

 Sources of systematic uncertainties considered are the background estimation, efficiency modelling, FSR correction, detector resolution correction, integrated luminosity, and theoretical corrections.

 The uncertainty from the background estimation is less than $0.1\%$, and includes the statistical uncertainty of the $pp$ collision dataset used in the estimation and the multiplicity weighting.
-The multiplicity weighitng uncertainty is estimated by varying the weighitng function within an envelope defined by the statistical fluctuations of the multiplicity profiles of the $pp$ and \pPb datasets.
+The multiplicity weighting uncertainty is estimated by varying the weighting function within an envelope defined by the statistical fluctuations of the multiplicity profiles of the $pp$ and \pPb datasets.
 The efficiency uncertainty is about $2.5\%$ on average and consists of statistical uncertainties from the $pp$ collision dataset and the simulation samples of forward and backward collisions used in the tag-and-probe method, together with the multiplicity weighting uncertainty.
 Here the multiplicity weighting uncertainty is estimated in the same way as for the background.
-The FSR correction uncertainty is estimated to be less than $0.1\%$ as the difference of the correction factors between using the EPPS16 and nCTEQ15 nPDF sets.
-The uncertainty of the $pp$ reference cross-section at 8.16\tev is interpolated as an error band enclosed by the upper and lower edges of the error bars of the 7, 8 and 13\tev measurements.
-The luminosity uncertainty is about $2.5\%$.
+The FSR correction uncertainty is estimated to be less than $0.1\%$ as the difference of the default correction factors derived using \powheg with \pythia8 with respect to an alternative approach using \photos~\cite{davidson2015photos}.
+The uncertainty of the $pp$ reference cross-section at 8.16\tev is interpolated to be 0.6\% on average as an error band enclosed by the upper and lower edges of the error bars of the 7, 8 and 13\tev measurements.
+The luminosity uncertainty is about $2.5\%$~\cite{LHCb-PAPER-2014-047}.
 For the differential measurements of the cross-section, \rfb, and \rpa as a function of the \ZpT, the detector-resolution correction is applied.
 The uncertainty is given by the difference between the Bayesian approach and other unfolding techniques~\cite{Hocker:1995kb, cowan1998statistical}, which are considered only in the differential measurements.